Crawford's RBI in 10th Lifts Giants Over Astros 7-6

 UP NEXT

-Zack Greinke (0-0, 3.00 ERA) will start for Houston when the series wraps up on Wednesday night.
+Houston's Zack Greinke (0-0, 3.00 ERA) will oppose Trevor Cahill when the series wraps up on Wednesday night.
 Greinke allowed five hits in six scoreless innings in his last start but did not factor in the decision in a 3-2 loss to the Athletics in 13 innings.
+Cahill will make his debut after missing time because of a fingernail issue on his right index finger.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports